-Geographical applications
+Paper 3: Geographical applications

-Section A: Issue evaluation - This section contributes a critical thinking and problem-solving element to the assessment.
+Section A: Issue evaluation - This section contributes a critical thinking and problem-solving element to the course.
 The assessment will provide students with the opportunity to demonstrate geographical skills and applied knowledge and understanding by looking at a particular issue(s) derived from the specification using secondary sources.
+It's always something different and highly topical.

-Section B: Fieldwork - Students will undertake two geographical enquiries, in contrasting environments) each of which must include the use of primary data, collected as part of a fieldwork exercise.
+Section B: Fieldwork - Students will undertake two geographical enquiries, in contrasting environments each of which must include the use of primary data, collected as part of a fieldwork exercises.
+We go to the River Holford in Year 10 and to the Temple Quarter regeneration area in Bristol in Year 11.